phpDocumentor/phpDocumentor/docs/manual/for-template-builders/getting-started/basic-layout.rst

 3. If you want your template to support the --sourcecode argument of phpDocumentor then you need to include the Sourcecode writer.

-TODO: is there a way to copy files from the project to the doc? i.e. content.html for the introduction, images used in the doc and so on.